 The HSA Compliance function is assumed by the EU Compliance team located in Luxembourg that is supported by local Compliance Control Coordinators based in most of the branches of HSA.
-The HSA Compliance function is led by the Head of Legal and Compliance Europe, who is reporting into the CEO Europe creating a fully vertically integrated Compliance function in Europe with matrix oversight from the Group Compliance function.
+The HSA Compliance function is led by the European Compliance Manager, who is reporting into the HSA Director creating a fully vertically integrated Compliance function in Europe with matrix oversight from the Group Compliance function.